 Published anonymously in January 1763 by publisher William Flexney.
 Authored by Boswell, Andrew Erskine and George Dempster following their attendance of the opening night of David Mallet's tragedy Elvira on Drury Lane on January 19, 1763.
 None of them liked the Scottish born playwright David Mallet who had changed his original Scottish name Malloch to the English Mallet.

-The strictures weren't exactly critically acclaimed, and the publication of the pamphlet even caused some problems between Boswell and David Hume, due to Boswell's referring to a private conversation he'd had with Hume (about Mallet) shortly before leaving Scotland in november 1762.
-Thomas Sheridan called the strictures laughable (LJ080263), and in a letter to David Hume of March 1, 1763, Boswell himself wrote, that "the Reviews on our performance [held us] forth as both ... fools and as knaves".
+The strictures weren't exactly critically acclaimed, and the publication of the pamphlet even caused some problems between Boswell and David Hume, due to Boswell's referring to a private conversation he'd had with Hume (about Mallet) shortly before leaving Scotland in November 1762.
+Thomas Sheridan considered the strictures laughable (cf. Boswell's London Journal, November 8, 1763), and in a letter to David Hume of March 1, 1763, Boswell himself wrote, that "the Reviews on our performance [held us] forth as both ... fools and as knaves".
 Nevertheless, the famous actor seemed to like the strictures, however.
 (LJ220363)